KM1CC QRV for Marconi’s First Transatlantic Wireless Message Anniversary, January 18, 2022

 For frequencies that will be linked into the ARES Net on the MMRA Network, please see the following link from the MMRA web site detailing the repeaters that will be linked in through Hub 1:

 We look forward to your participation and remember, we are always looking for Net Controls to run the ARES Net.
-For this month’s ARES Net, we will have comments regarding upcoming ARES training, virtual SKYWARN training and an exercise coincident with a National Red Cross exercise on Saturday May 8th, 2021.
+We will have several announcements detailing plans for the new year.

 Thanks for your continued support of ARES!